orimcoding/orimcoding/README.md

 ## About Me

-Building intelligent web applications and exploring AI/ML through hands-on projects.
-Currently focused on full-stack development, data science, and applying technology to quantitative finance.
+CS @ UMD.
+Focused on building and shipping AI-driven systems, from frontend to backend infrastructure.
+Interests include full-stack engineering, machine learning, and quantitative applications.

 ---